Chem4Kids.com Home Page Matter Elements Atoms Reactions Biochemistry Activities

 Even though it surrounds us every day, nitrogen wasn't isolated until 1772 by Daniel Rutherford.
 It was named eighteen years later by the chemist Chaptal.
 Nitrogen is a clear gas that has no smell when it is in its pure form.
 It is not very reactive when it is a pure molecule, but it can create very reactive compounds when combined with other elements, including hydrogen (H) in ammonia (NH3).

-Where else can you find nitrogen?
+Where can you find nitrogen?

 Ammonia